pressR2/NeighborhoodMap/README.md

 # Neighborhood Map (React)
-Final project of the Front-End Web Developer Nanodegree with Udacity course.
-Main goal of this project is to continue learning with React framework and external APIs.
+The final project of the Front-End Web Developer Nanodegree with Udacity course.
+The main goal of this project is to continue learning with React framework and external APIs.
 ## How to use
 This application shows popular places to visit in Wroclaw.
-All locations are visible by clicking on menu icon.
-You can choose directly from the list view, or by typing name of chosen location.
-Clicking on interesting place either from menu list or map markers shows short information from Wikipedia.
+All locations are listed by clicking on the menu icon.
+You can choose directly from the list view, or filter by typing the name of the chosen location.
+Clicking on a place either from the menu list or map markers shows short information from Wikipedia.
 ## How to deploy
 * To get started clone [repository](https://github.com/pressR2/NeighborhoodMap.git).
 * Install all project dependencies with `npm install`.